Yskaa91/BittrexTrailingstop/README.md

 3: trailing percentage.
 Used for trailing stop.
 When using the margin option it is the maximum loss or profit that has to be reached before selling.
 4: type
     - stoploss: trailing stop with loss taking allowed
     - stophigh: trailing stop, but only sell when it is above the buy price.
-Ideal for utilizing pumps of you assets you want to get rid of.
+Ideal for utilizing pumps of assets you want to get rid of.
     - margin: sell when a certain loss or profit is reached

 EXAMPLES